yarlson/go-cbsd/README.md

 ```

-The project is under heavy active development, feel free to submit a pull request.
+The project is under heavy active development, feel free to create a fork and submit a pull request.